unitycoder/AICannotSolveThese/README.md

 # AICannotSolveThese

-just a collection of issues i've noticed that AI cannot understand or solve currently
+Just a collection of issues i've noticed that AI cannot understand or solve currently.
+Interesting to compare these in later AI releases.